adiaz92/HomeworkIR-1.2/README.md

 ##

-We do the Fork of the webcamp repository and clone it in our computer.
+We do the Fork of the webcam_capture repository from beta_robots usser and clone it in our computer.
 ```
 git clone https://github.com/adiaz92/webcam_capture.git
 Clonando en 'webcam_capture'...